JakubAjdyna/Selenium/README.md

 ## Requirements
 Python
-Selenium `pip install selenium`
+Selenium
-Chromedriver `driver = webdriver.Chrome("/usr/lib/chromium-browser/chromedriver")`
+Chromedriver

 ## How to run
 ### Linux
-Go to script directory and
+Go to script directory via terminal and type
 `python automationpractice.py`

 ### Windows